Meet Us

 Laser Assisted New Attachment Procedure (LANAP) Examples

-LAPIP To Save Dental Implants
+LAPIP to Save Dental Implants

 In the very rare event that a dental implant starts to fail, a modification of the Laser Periodontal Treatment procedure can be used to treat infections around implants (Peri-Implantitis).
 This procedure is called LAPIP (Laser Assisted Peri-Implantitis Procedure).
 Just like Laser Periodontal Treatment, LAPIP targets removing the infection and helps to regrow bone.